Ledger-Donjon/scaffold/README.md

 The FPGA architecture runs at 100 MHz and embeds many peripherals:

-- UART,
+- 2 x UART,
 - I2C (master),
 - ISO7816 (master),
+- SPI (master),
 - Power supply controllers for each evaluation socket,
-- Delay and pulse generators with 10 ns resolution
+- 4 x Delay and pulse generators with 10 ns resolution
+- 2 x chaining modules for advanced triggering
+- Clock generator with glitching feature
 - And more to come in the future!

 The board also integrates an 11X analog amplifier with 200 MHz bandwidth for